Football hooliganism in the United Kingdom

 Beginning in at least the 1960s, the United Kingdom gained a reputation worldwide for football hooliganism; the phenomenon was often dubbed the British or English Disease.
-However, since the 1980s and well into the 1990s the UK government has led a widescale crackdown on football related violence.
+However, since the 1980s and well into the 1990s, the UK government has led a wide-scale crackdown on football-related violence.
 While football hooliganism has been a growing concern in some continental European countries in recent years, British football fans now tend to have a better reputation abroad.
 Although reports of British football hooliganism still surface, the instances now tend to occur at pre-arranged locations rather than at the matches themselves.